Qowaiv/qowaiv-validation/README.md

 ```

 ## XML validation
-Valdating XML document via XSD schemas is a common scenario.
+Valdating XML documents via XSD schemas is a common scenario.
 To benefit from
 `Result<T>` the following scenario is supported:

 ``` C#
 var document = XDocument.Parse("<some xml />");
 Result<XDocument> result = document.Validate(schema);
 ```
-Where the schema can be a `System.IO.Stream`, an `System.Xml.Schema.XmlSchema`
+Where the schema can be `System.IO.Stream`, `System.Xml.Schema.XmlSchema`, or
-or `System.Xml.Schema.XmlSchemaSet`.
+`System.Xml.Schema.XmlSchemaSet`.

 A schema can also be the source of a model validator: